Boyu-Mi/Boyu-Mi/README.md

 - 👋 Hi, I’m @Boyu-Mi(米 博宇)
-- 👀 I’m an undergraduate of Zhejiang University, HangZhou, PR China
+- 👀 I’m an undergraduate at Zhejiang University, HangZhou, PR China
 - 📫 How to reach me miboyu@zju.edu.cn

 <!---